4restwilliams/4restwilliams.github.io/_posts/2020-10-12-covariate-importance.md

 ---

 ## Regression Overview
-Logistic regression is commonly used to model to predict the presence or absence of features, which makes it well suited for the creation of landslide susceptibility models.
-In addition, logistic regression can be used to determine the importance of landslide susceptibility factors.
-The discussion below details my use of a logistic regression to determine the importance of landslide susceptibility for deep-seated landslides in the North Island.
+Logistic regression is a model commonly used to predict the presence or absence of features, which makes it well suited for the creation of landslide susceptibility models.
+In addition, logistic regressions can be used to determine the importance of the covariates included in the model.
+The discussion below details my use of a logistic regression analyis to determine which landslide susceptibility factors influence the occurence of deep-seated landslides in the North Island.

 First, a note on methods.
-For this analysis, a balanced dataset of roughly 1000 landslide occurences and 1000 landslide absences were used to train\test the logistic regression model, and 15 susceptibility factors were used as the explanatory variables.
+For this analysis, a balanced dataset of roughly 1000 landslide occurences and 1000 landslide absences was used to train\test the logistic regression model, and 15 susceptibility factors were used as the explanatory variables.
 Before use in the model, these explanatory variables were first standardized using the formula:
 <div align="center">
 <br>
 <a href="https://www.codecogs.com/eqnedit.php?latex=Standarized&space;Value&space;=&space;\frac{Value-Mean}{Standard&space;Deviation}" target="_blank"><img src="https://latex.codecogs.com/svg.latex?Standarized&space;Value&space;=&space;\frac{Value-Mean}{Standard&space;Deviation}" title="Standarized Value = \frac{Value-Mean}{Standard Deviation}" /></a>